-The literary and photographical content included in TVA's publications and on its websites is also protected under the copyright regime.
-By way of law or contract, TVA is the owner of the intellectual property rights on most of the literary contents reproduced in its publications, subject to limited exceptions, including the content taken from national or international agencies.
-The Corporation therefore ensures that it enters into licence agreements with these agencies, freelancers and any other providers of similar content under conditions that enable it to meet its operating needs.
+The content incorporating works within the meaning of the Copyright Act included in TVA's publications and on its websites is also protected under the relevant legal regime.
+By way of law or contract, the Corporation is the owner of the intellectual property rights on most of this content, subject to limited exceptions, including the content incorporating works from national or international agencies.
+The Corporation therefore ensures that it enters into licence agreements with these agencies, freelancers and any other providers under conditions that enable it to meet its operating needs.
 The Corporation believes that it has taken the appropriate and reasonable measures to cover, use, protect and guarantee the protection of the content that it has created and distributed.